 The verb regress means to return to a former state or condition.
 In software, this usually isn’t considered a good thing.

 That is why software developers test for regressions, hence the term regression testing.
-The point of regression testing is to ensure that new updates or features added to a software don’t break any previously released updates or features.
+The point of regression testing is to ensure that new updates or features added to software don’t break any previously released updates or features.

 To perform regression testing you typically have a regression suite – a series of test cases set up to test these older features.